By Jack Neff, Advertising Age

 Published: March 24, 2008

 BATAVIA, Ohio — The massive bailout of Bear Stearns from the brink of bankruptcy could be the first of many financial rescues needed.
-Despite double-digit plunges, U.S. housing is still overpriced by historical yardsticks.
-Retail have gone from slow to declining, and the consumer-spending binge that propped up the U.
+Despite double-digit plunges, U.S. housing is still overpriced by historical yardsticks. have gone from slow to declining, and the consumer-spending binge that propped up the U.

 S. economy for years may not return for a long time.